saramic/real-code-runner/README.md

 to be replaced by **BACKGROUND WORKERS**

-When a challenge is uploaded it needs metadata extracted: features, readme, metadata.json and helper_images.
-This processing can be done any time to all challenges idempotently using:
+When a challenge is first created it's state is `uploaded`.
+Any challenge that is `uploaded` needs to be `processed` to extract: features, readme, metadata.json and helper_images.
+This processing can be done any time to all `uploaded` challenges idempotently using:

 ```
 rake process:challenges